LeBron James Free Agency Odds: Huge Shift Points To Obvious Favorite (For Now)

 Field +1400

 Admittedly, it’s a different sportsbook, but just a week ago, BetOnline.ag had the Rockets as +150 favorites followed by the Cavs and 76ers.
-The Lakers were fourth at a modest 4-to-1.
+The Lakers were fourth with a modest 4-to-1 odds.

 This apparent shift isn’t a huge surprise.
 Last month, Shaquille O’Neal boldly proclaimed James (and Paul George) were “definitely” going to the Lakers.
 Just last week, a report surfaced indicating James and his people have a marketing plan “in motion” to join the Lakers.
-And then on Monday, it was Gary Payton randomly claiming that James’ son is already committed to play at Sierra Canyon High School in SoCal.
+And then on Monday, Gary Payton randomly claimed James’ son is already committed to play at Sierra Canyon High School in SoCal.

-That mounting evidence is more speculation we have than any other team supposedly in the hunt.
+That mounting evidence (or speculation) is more than we have on any other team supposedly in the hunt.

-Other NBA futures odds are starting to be adjusted to reflect James’ possible Hollywood move, too.
-BetOnline.ag has the Lakers — who finished 12 games under .500 and don’t pick until No. 25 in the draft — at 9-to-1 to win the 2019 NBA Finals.
+Other NBA futures odds are adjusting to reflect James’ possible Hollywood move, too.
+BetOnline.ag has the Lakers — who finished 12 games under .500 and don’t pick until No. 25 in the 2018 NBA Draft — at 9-to-1 to win the 2019 NBA Finals.
 Only four teams have better odds to win next year’s championship.

 Powered by WordPress.com VIP

-Note: UPDATE (12:45 p.m.
-ET): BetOnline.ag has released its updated odds and also has Lakers as the favorites.